Las Posadas with Kids: Mexico's Magical December Christmas Tradition

 Where to Stay for Las Posadas Week

 For a first-time family Posadas trip, San Miguel de Allende is the easiest.
-The town is walkable, safe, very visitor-friendly, full of Christmas events from December 12 onward, and English-speaking.
-Book a hotel or Airbnb in the Centro Historico (within 5 blocks of the Jardin Principal).
-Reserve 4-6 months out for December dates.
+Walkable, safe, very visitor-friendly, full of Christmas events from December 12 onward, and English-friendly.
+Book a hotel or Airbnb in the Centro Histórico (within five blocks of the Jardín Principal).
+Reserve four to six months out for December dates.

 The Bottom Line

 Las Posadas is one of the warmest, most kid-centered Christmas traditions in the Western world.
 Take your family.
 Walk the procession.
-Let your kids swing at the star pinata.
+Let your kids swing at the star piñata.
 Drink the ponche.
 Read The Night of Las Posadas before you go and watch the story come alive in front of your kids.
-December in Mexico is an opportunity most American families never take, and the families who do take it come back changed about what Christmas can mean.
+December in Mexico is an opportunity most American families never take, and the families who do take it come back changed about what Christmas can mean. Ándale, cariño - book the trip.

 Recommended Products